blabber/oggfilter/README.markdown

 Todo
 ----
- * One additional filter I definitely want to implement is quality.
  * A way to provide more than one regular expression to oggfilter would be nice.
  * The code should handle error conditions better to improve robustness.